Simbo-Fekadu/blockchain/README.md

 ﻿# Blockchain Solidity Alchemy Courses
-### This repository is all about Courses from Alchemy University about Solidity.
+### This repository is about Course from Alchemy University about Solidity.
 ### All team members contribute to this repo showing their progress and completion of the tutorial and practices they have attended to.